 These two templates are among the most commonly used because they contain the least amount of extra content, assets that many developers end up just stripping out anyway.

 They are often referred to as ‘empty’ projects – although this isn’t strictly true.
 They contain no additional game assets barring a simple sample scene, but they do come with a selection of different packages depending on the expected content pipeline.

 |Package||2D (5.0.0)||3D (5.0.4)|

 |Visual Studio Code Editor||Yes||Yes|

 The 2D and 3D template project settings are very similar, but not identical.
 The most obvious difference being that the Default Behavior Mode for scenes is set to 2D or 3D depending on the template.

-For more a more complete breakdown of how project settings and packages compare between templates, check out our cheat sheet here.
+For more a more complete breakdown of how the different project settings and packages compare between templates check out the techarthub Unity Project Template Cheat Sheet.

 3D With Extras